 - be given time for study related to your role (the equivalent of one day a week)

-There are over 280 types of apprenticeship and over 1,500 job roles – anything from engineering and boat building, to veterinary nursing and accountancy.
+there are programmes available in over 1500 different job roles, across 170 different sectors’ anything from engineering and boat building, to veterinary nursing and accountancy.

 An apprenticeship usually takes between one-three years to complete, although some take longer.
 All apprenticeships are made up of two main elements; on the job training which is done in the workplace, and off the job training which can be done online or in a classroom or training centre.

-Research shows the majority of apprentices (85%) stay in employment on completion of their apprenticeship, with 64% staying with the same employer.
-In addition a third of all apprentices received a promotion within a year of finishing their apprenticeship.
+Research shows the majority of apprentices (85%) stay in employment on completion of their apprenticeship, with 65% staying with the same employer.
+In addition, a third of all apprentices received a promotion within a year of finishing their apprenticeship.

-However most employers in this area choose to pay more in order to attract the right person for the job.
+However, most employers in the Warrington area choose to pay more in order to attract the right person for the job.

-In August 2018 96% of apprenticeship vacancies offered in Warrington paid more than the National Minimum, some considerably more, with the highest rate of pay being £12 per hour, which is approximately £421 per week or £22,000 per year.
+In January 2020 77% of apprenticeship vacancies offered in Warrington paid more than the National Minimum, some considerably more, with the highest rate of pay being £327 per week or approximately £17,000 per year.